passlab/DCFG/pin_examples/README.md

 The website also provide tutorial and guide for using pin.

 1. Unzip the pintool and navigate to the source/tools folder of pinplay.
-Under the tool folder, clone this rep (https://github.com/passlab/DCFG).
-The DCFG compilation leverages pintool building framework.
+Under the tool folder, clone this rep (https://github.com/passlab/DCFG) and copy this folder to the source/tools folder.
+The pin_examples compilation leverages pintool building framework.
 So this is the easiest approach to have it running.

 1. "make" command will create the pin tool binaries in the folder, including edgecount, calltrace and